-To live, to be, and believing, again, from our codependent conditioning, that you don't know the best way for you to be because you're inherently unworthy.
-My tender little cupcake, oh, how painful.
+What a quagmire.
+What a hot friggin' mess, my darling squash blossom.
+And it all starts with believing that there is a "right and wrong" way to do things, to live, to be.
+Believing, again from our codependent conditioning, that you don't know the best way for you to be because you're inherently unworthy.

+My tender, little cupcake, oh, how painful.
 How painful that you've been living this way.
-And of course, I get it, I used to roll around in regret too, until it hit me one day that I was rejecting the parts of me that made those decisions.
+Of course, I get it.
+I used to roll around in regret, too.
+Until it hit me one day that I was rejecting the parts of me that made those decisions.

-And we'll come back to that in just a moment, but first, to be clear, I'm not telling you not to have your feelings.
+We'll come back to that in just a moment, but first, to be clear, I'm not telling you not to have your feelings.
 Always and forever, the opposite.
-I encourage you to safely feel it all without judgment or criticism, so you can process your feeling somatically, meaning through your body.
-I'm never telling you not to grieve or be angry.
-The patriarchy told you to trust a man's opinion more than your own.
+I encourage you to safely feel it all, without judgment or criticism, so you can process your feelings somatically, meaning through your body.

-I'm never telling you not to be pissed off, sad or disappointed that you spent years wrapped up in diet culture, or that you grew up in the family condition that you did, or that you learned to take others' opinions and advice instead of following your own.
-Have all the feels about it.
-But just don't get mired in regret again, because it doesn't change a darn thing except your story about who you are, how trustworthy you are and what you are capable of now, in this new and precious moment, now.
+I'm never telling you not to grieve or be angry the patriarchy told you to trust a man's opinion more than your own.
+I'm never telling you not to be pissed off, sad, or disappointed that you spent years wrapped up in diet culture.
+Or that you grew up in the family conditions that you did.
+Or that you learned to take others' opinions and advice instead of following your own.

+Have all the feels about it, but just don't get mired in regret again.
+Because it doesn't change a darn thing except your story about who you are, how trustworthy you are, and what you are capable of now.
+In this new and precious moment, now.

-And I can hear your brain saying, "But wait, if I don't regret, how will I learn?
+I can hear your brain saying, "But wait, if I don't regret, how will I learn?
 How will I change?
 How will I grow?
 How will I hold myself accountable and take personal responsibility?
-Won't I just be a jerk forever if I stop regretting?
-And this is vital, my love.
-It is only when we drop the regret that we can truly bring in personal responsibility and accountability.
+Won't I just be a jerk forever if I stop regretting?"

+This is vital, my love: It is only when we drop the regret that we can truly bring in personal responsibility and accountability.
 Because your vision is clouded when you're in regret.
-You can't see the ways you can make change now and for the future when you're focused on beating your past self up.
+You can't see the ways you can make change now, and for the future, when you're focused on beating your past self up.

 Living in regret is, in fact, a self-centered, short-sighted state of being.
-We think if we beat ourselves up now, then we're not being selfish and self-absorbed, but the truth is you are, because all you can think about when you're regretting is how terrible you are.
-So how exactly are you to take accountability and responsibility when you're focused on you and beating you up?
+We think if we beat ourselves up now, then we're not being selfish and self-absorbed.
+But the truth is, you are.
+Because all you can think about when you're regretting, is how terrible you are.
+So, how, exactly, are you to take accountability and responsibility when you're focused on you and beating you up?

 Furthermore, when you are rolling around in all that regret, you can't see much beyond blaming you.
-You can't see all of your conditioning, socialization and family teaching that led you to make the choices you made.
+You can't see all of your conditioning, socialization, and family teaching, that led you to make the choices you made.

-You can't see the systems at play like the patriarchy and white settler colonialism.
+You can't see the systems at play, like the patriarchy and white settler colonialism.
 You can't see interpersonal systems like codependent family blueprints that taught you to be exactly who and how you are, and led you to make the choices you did because of outside pressure, influence, or from the lessons you carry in your body as your childhood survival skills.